mvolkmann/mvolkmann.github.com/programming/sed-article.md

 This will be the case every time a blank line is read that follows another blank line.

+The Unix `cat` command can also be used to do this.
+`cat -s my-input` outputs the same result to stdout.
+However, using `>` to redirect the output to the same file does not work and results in an empty file.
+But the output can be directed to a new file.

 There are more examples of using the `N` command in the "Matches That Span Lines" section later.